 Coke set up a live feed between the two countries, allowing people in Finland and Singapore to see one another and communicate in real-time.
 But if the experience of seeing a snowy scene in the midst of scorching heat wasn’t surreal enough, Coke added a special twist.

 Locals in Lapland were encouraged to scoop up snow and shovel it into the festive machine – prompting flurries of snowflakes to emerge from the matching machine in central Singapore!
-Nobody does Christmas quite like Coke.3.
-A festive surprise from Lowell Police
+Nobody does Christmas quite like Coke.

 The Maple Leaf pub in London is where Canadians gather for a taste of home.
 Many are unable to make the journey back for the holidays for financial reasons.
 Air Canada couldn’t let a little thing like that stand in the way of a good story.